Skip to main content

 Clinical Evidence

-Telomerase Reactivation in Human Fibroblasts
+Telomerase Reactivation in Human Cells (In Vitro)

-In vitro controlled studyHuman fetal lung fibroblast cultures
+Controlled cell-culture studyHuman fetal lung fibroblast cultures

-Khavinson VKh, Bondarev IE, Butyugov AABull Exp Biol Med, 135(6):590-592 (2003) · PubMed
+Khavinson VKh, Bondarev IE, Butyugov AA · Bull Exp Biol Med, 135(6):590-592 (2003) · PubMed

 Dosing & Administration